 1. Setting up a development environment.
-Our application needs a network to interact with, so we'll get a basic network our smart contracts and application will use.
+Our application needs a network to interact with, so we'll deploy a basic network for our smart contracts and application.

-2. Learning about a sample smart contract, FabCar.
-We'll inspect the smart contract to learn about the transactions within them, and how they are used by applications to query and update the ledger.

-3. Develop a sample application which uses FabCar.
+- 2. Explore a sample smart contract.
+We'll inspect the sample Fabcar smart contract to learn about the transactions within them, and how they are used by applications to query and update the ledger. - 3.
+Interact with the smart contract with a sample application.
 Our application will use the FabCar smart contract to query and update car assets on the ledger.
 We'll get into the code of the apps and the transactions they create, including querying a car, querying a range of cars, and creating a new car.

-After completing this tutorial you should have a basic understanding of how an application is programmed in conjunction with a smart contract to interact with the ledger hosted and replicated on the peers in a Fabric network.
+After completing this tutorial you should have a basic understanding of how Fabric applications and smart contracts work together to manage data on the distributed ledger of a blockchain network.